jenndrei/BayHunter/README.md

 # BayHunter

-BayHunter is a Python tool to perform an McMC transdimensional Bayesian inversion of receiver functions (RF) and surface wave dispersion (SWD), i.e. inverting for the velocity-depth structure, the number of layers and noise parameters (noise correlation and amplitude).
-Forward modeling codes are provided within this package (RF: rfmini, SWD: quick routine based on surf96), but are easily replacable with own codes.
+BayHunter is a Python tool to perform an McMC transdimensional Bayesian inversion of receiver functions (RF) and surface wave dispersion (SWD).
+It is inverting for the velocity-depth structure, the number of layers and noise parameters (noise correlation and amplitude).
+The forward modeling codes are provided within the package, but are easily replacable with own codes.
 You can also add (completely different) data sets that you wish to invert for.

+With the BayWatch module you additionally have the possibility to live-stream your inversion while it is running: see for yourself how each chain is exploring the parameter space, how the data fits and models do change and in which direction the inversion progresses.

 **Citation:**